-Standford recently screened a collection of moving image works on a theme of domesticity at Project DIVFUSE in London (2025).
+She recently screened a collection of moving image works on a theme of domesticity at Project DIVFUSE in London (2025).
 Her work in sound has been selected for the British Library Sound and Moving Image Archive Collection (2025).
-She uploads field recordings to the online Radio Aporee sound maps project concerned with the exploration of public space.
-Her recordings have occasionally been broadcast on Framework Radio and Resonancefm (since 2022).

 CV